Moduli of $\mathbb{Q}$-Gorenstein pairs and applications: Introduction

 While a stable variety is $\mathbb{Q}$-Gorenstein, a stable pair might not be, so if one is interested in $\mathbb{Q}$-Gorenstein pairs, the aforementioned formalism might not give the desired moduli space.
 In fact, one cannot simply consider the $\qq$-Gorenstein locus of the moduli of stable pairs, as this could be not proper.
 Therefore, the main goal of this paper is to construct a \emph{proper} moduli space parametrizing $\mathbb{Q}$-Gorenstein \emph{pairs} $(X,D)$.
-As in the classical case, we require our pairs to have semi-log canonical singularities, but relax the ampleness condition on $K_X+D$, requiring only that $K_X+(1-\epsilon)D$ is ample for $0< \epsilon \ll 1$.
+We observe that, in \cite{Ale15}, Alexeev already considered certain moduli spaces of $\mathbb{Q}$-Gorenstein stable pairs, see also \cite{kol_new}*{\S~6.4}.
+As in the classical case, we require our pairs to have semi-log canonical singularities, but we relax the ampleness condition on $K_X+D$, requiring only that $K_X+(1-\epsilon)D$ is ample for $0< \epsilon \ll 1$.
 We also impose a numerical condition on the intersection number $(K_X + tD)^{\dim(X)}$, analogous to the genus condition for curves, which we encode via a polynomial function $p(t)$.
 This condition guarantees the boundedness of our moduli problem.
-These choices are encoded in the notion of \emph{$p$-stable pair} (Defintion \ref{def_p-pair}) and lead to the following \begin{theorem} Fix an integer $n\in \mathbb{N}$ and a polynomial $p(t) \in \mathbb{Q}[t]$.
-Assume that assumption (A) holds.
-Then, there is a proper Deligne--Mumford stack $\sF_{n,p,1}$, with projective coarse moduli space, parametrizing $p$-stable ($\bQ$-Gorenstein) pairs $(X;D)$ of dimension $n$ and with polynomial $p(t)$ and reduced boundary. \end{theorem} Assumption (A) is a technical assumption (which is vacuous in dimension $\le 3$ and for the irreducible components generically parametrizing klt pairs) defined in \S \ref{term.subs}.
-In the statement of Theorem \ref{thm intro 1}, the subscript 1 in $\sF_{n,p,1}$ means that $D$ is a reduced divisor.
+These choices are encoded in the notion of \emph{$\bQ$-stable pair}, a pair on which both $K_X$ and $D$ are $\bQ$-Cartier, (Defintion \ref{def_p-pair}) and lead to the following: \begin{theorem} Fix an integer $n\in \mathbb{N}$ and a polynomial $p(t) \in \mathbb{Q}[t]$.
+Then, there is a proper Deligne--Mumford stack $\sF_{n,p,1}$, with projective coarse moduli space, parametrizing $\bQ$-stable ($\bQ$-Gorenstein) pairs $(X;D)$ of dimension $n$ and with polynomial $p(t)$ and reduced boundary. \end{theorem}